What is a CMMS?

 The latest generation of CMMS is cloud-based and highly mobile.
 It offers greater functionality with faster implementation, easier maintenance and greater data security.²

-The term CMMS is often confused or used interchangeably with EAM or enterprise asset management.
-The two share very similar functions and objectives but are essentially different.
-To discern key differences between CMMS and EAM, it’s helpful to take a brief look at the history of CMMS and the relationship between CMMS, EAM and APM.
+The term CMMS is often confused or used interchangeably with enterprise asset management (EAM).
+The two share similar functions and objectives but are essentially different.
+To discern key differences between CMMS and EAM, it’s helpful to take a brief look at the history of CMMS and the relationship between CMMS, EAM and asset performance management.

 As CMMS evolved, it established a foundation for EAM.
 Essentially, EAM contains the functionality of CMMS,³ and their functions can overlap.
-What EAM brings to CMMS — thanks in part to greater connectivity and information sharing — is the ability to span sites, foster collaboration across departments and provide deeper integration with other systems like enterprise resource planning (ERP).
+What EAM brings to CMMS—due in part to greater connectivity and information sharing—is the ability to span sites, foster collaboration across departments and provide deeper integration with other systems like enterprise resource planning.

-These capabilities give EAM solutions a broader business context that considers the overall asset lifecycle and its impact on financial analysis, procurement, process management, risk and compliance, asset disposal and more.
-CMMS solutions tend to focus on fixed asset availability and uptime by automating work orders and workflows, scheduling labor, managing materials — and providing reports and audits about those tasks.
+These capabilities give EAM systems a broader business context that considers the overall asset lifecycle and its impact on financial analysis, procurement, process management, risk and compliance, asset disposal and more.
+CMMS systems tend to focus on fixed asset availability and uptime by automating work orders and workflows, scheduling labor, managing materials and providing reports and audits about those tasks.

 Why is uptime so important?